 Our lead product candidate, tipifarnib, is a potent, selective and orally bioavailable inhibitor of farnesyl transferase.
 Tipifarnib has been studied in more than 5,000 cancer patients and has demonstrated compelling and durable anti-cancer activity in certain patients with a manageable side effect profile.
-We are evaluating tipifarnib in four Phase 2 clinical trials: the first in patients with locally advanced solid tumors that carry mutations in the Harvey rat sarcoma viral oncogene homolog, or HRAS, gene; the second in patients with peripheral T-cell lymphomas, or PTCL; the third in patients with lower risk myelodysplastic syndromes, or MDS; and the fourth in patients with chronic myelomonocytic leukemia, or CMML.
+We are evaluating tipifarnib in four Phase 2 clinical trials: the first in patients with locally advanced solid tumors that carry mutations in the Harvey rat sarcoma viral oncogene homolog, or HRAS, gene; the second in patients with peripheral T-cell lymphomas, or PTCL; the third in patients with myelodysplastic syndromes, or MDS; and the fourth in patients with chronic myelomonocytic leukemia, or CMML.
 Our goals with our ongoing Phase 2 clinical trials of tipifarnib are to confirm the clinical activity of tipifarnib in each disease indication, to validate biomarker hypotheses and to optimize dose and schedule for each disease to build a data package supporting advancement to pivotal study.
+If the data from one or more of these Phase 2 clinical trials is supportive, our goal is to initiate a pivotal trial in 2018.

 Our second product candidate is KO-947, a potent and selective small molecule inhibitor of extracellular signal related kinase, or ERK, which we are advancing as a potential treatment for patients with tumors that have mutations in, or other dysregulation of, the mitogen-activated protein kinase signaling pathway.
-Prolonged pathway inhibition and evidence of durable tumor regression have been observed with KO-947 in preclinical models, and the drug properties of KO-947 support an intravenous formulation, which may allow for higher drug concentration, and potentially improved tolerability in the clinic.
+Prolonged pathway inhibition and evidence of durable tumor regression have been observed with KO-947 in preclinical models, and the drug-like properties of KO-947 support an intravenous formulation, which may allow for higher drug concentration, and potentially improved tolerability in the clinic.
 In April 2017, we commenced a Phase 1 clinical trial of KO-947, which is designed to determine the maximum tolerated dose of KO-947 in patients with locally advanced unresectable or metastatic, relapsed and/or refractory, non-hematological malignancies.
+We anticipate receiving data from this trial in 2018.